stett/stett.github.io/_posts/2026-04-17-gpu-jacobi-solver-for-rigid-body-point-constraints.md

 ### The Jacobi Step

 I'll rely on the [Jacobi method](https://en.wikipedia.org/wiki/Jacobi_method) for solving the linear systems.
 This is a good choice as a starting point because it is well suited for parallelization, and I am targeting GPU simulation.
+I should note, however, that I'm aware that this method of solving linear systems converges about half as quickly as Gauss Seidel, but I'll save that for a later optimization since for parallel execution it requires constraint graph coloring machinery.

-The method begins by breaking $A$ into its block-diagonal and off-block-diagonal parts, $D$ and $E$, where $D$ consists of the $3\times 3$ diagonal blocks $A_{\ell\ell}$.
+The Jacobi method begins by breaking $A$ into its block-diagonal and off-block-diagonal parts, $D$ and $E$, where $D$ consists of the $3\times 3$ diagonal blocks $A_{\ell\ell}$.

 $$\begin{align}
 A &= D + E